uk-gov-mirror/companieshouse.fil-tuxedo-stack/roles/deploy/README.md

 The `maintenance_jobs` variable can be used to configure scheduled maintenance jobs.
 This is used primarily as a group or host variable to configure maintenance jobs specific to environments or individual hosts and is generally limited to the _live_ environment where alerts and statistics are required.
 The absence of a group variable for a given environment means that _no_ scheduled jobs will be configured.

-`maintenance_jobs` should be defined as a dictionary of lists whose keys represent named groups of Tuxedo services (e.g. `cabs`, `ef`, `prod` or `scud`).
+`maintenance_jobs` should be defined as a dictionary of lists whose keys represent named groups of Tuxedo services (e.g. `cabs`, `ef`, `prod`, or `scud`).
 Each list item represents a single scheduled job for the user matching the dictionary key under which the item is defined.
 The following parameters are required for each list item:

 | Name           | Description                                                                          |
 |----------------|--------------------------------------------------------------------------------------|